 What is Facial Recognition Technology?

 Facial recognition is a biometric software feature that is capable of exclusively recognizing or verifying an individual by comparing and calculating patterns based on facial contours.
-Facial recognition is commonly used for security purposes, although there is growing interest in other areas of use as well.
+Facial recognition system is commonly used for security purposes, although there is growing interest in other areas of use as well.
 In fact, facial recognition technology has established noteworthy consideration as it has the prospective to be leveraged in an extensive range of applications.

 Facial recognition includes recognizing someone using the appearances and features of the face using several technologies, which include 3-D, vascular and heat-pattern, and skin texture analysis.
 In the most prevalent type of facial recognition, algorithms recognize certain points on the face and create a template for that person.
 It turns out to be most accurate when users voluntarily submit their images into a limited database.
 When the individual moves towards a facial recognition scanner, their live face image is captured and transformed into a template, which is then compared and matched to the templates stored in the database.
 A match allows the user to undertake the desired activity, such as passing through a door or logging into a computer network, etc.